OfficeDev/script-lab-2017/TRANSLATING.md

 For creating a testing environment, please refer to the instructions from here [CONTRIBUTING.md](CONTRIBUTING.md).

-It is possible to have installed/running both Script Lab versions from the store and from your dev environment, so that you can compare both versions.
-Additionally, the local version allows you to switch the language through the About dialogue.
+Script Lab recognizes the installed language of your Office App (Excel, Word, PowerPoint) and automatically selects a language.
+If this recognition fails, for what reason ever, Script Lab switches back to English.
+However, you can switch between languages by selecting the language in the About dialogue.

 ![About Script Lab in Dev Mode](.github/images/about-dev.png)